SirajRafique/Memory-Game/README.md

 5. As a visitor, I want to be able to find it challanging.
 6. As a visitor, I want to be able to see the countdown and number of flips I've made.
 7. As a visitor, I want to be able to quickly restart the game and or return to the homepage.
+8. As a visitor, I want to be able to leave some feedback or ask questions.

-8. As a developer, I want the cards to shuffle everytime the user starts a new game.
+9. As a developer, I want the cards to shuffle everytime the user starts a new game.
-9. As a developer, I want to highlight the time the user has left.
+10. As a developer, I want to highlight the time the user has left.
-10. As a developer, I want the user to see a congratulations or game over message.
+11. As a developer, I want the user to see a congratulations or game over message.

 <a name="mockup"></a>
 **1.2 Mock up:**